genderkit/genderkit/_articles/oestrogen.md

 ---

 {% capture warn %}
 Taking oestrogen may increase the risk of thromboembolic disease (problems caused by blood clotting).
-This includes a higher risk of deep vein thrombosis (DVT) {% cite seal:2007 --location 175 %}.
+This includes a higher risk of deep vein thrombosis (DVT) {% cite seal:2007 -l 175 %}.
 Where possible, oestrogen should be taken under medical supervision with regular blood testing.
 {% endcapture %}
 {% include warning warning=warn %}